 Young people are susceptible to permanent damage from alcohol and other drug use as their brains are still developing, which makes them a vulnerable population (Department of Health 2017).

-In 2019, the NDSHS showed that the proportion of self-reported mental health conditions was higher among people aged 18 and over who reported the use of illicit drugs in the previous 12 months (26%) than those who had not used an illicit drug over this period (15.2%) (AIHW 2020).
-For example, mental conditions were reported by:
+In 2019, the NDSHS showed that the proportion of people self-reporting a mental health condition was higher among people aged 18 and over who reported the use of illicit drugs in the previous 12 months (26%) than those who had not used an illicit drug over this period (15.2%) (AIHW 2020).
+For example, mental health conditions were reported by:

 The EDRS reported an increase in self-reported mental health conditions between 2014 and 2020 (from 28% to 52%) (Peacock et al. 2021a).
 See Physical health of people with mental illness.

-People who identify as gay, lesbian, bisexual, transgender or intersex can be at an increased risk of licit and illicit drug use.
+People who identify as lesbian, gay, bisexual, transgender, intersex or queer can be at an increased risk of licit and illicit drug use.
 These risks can be increased by a number of issues such as stigma and discrimination, familial issues, fear of discrimination and fear of identification (Department of Health 2017).
-There is limited data available on substance use by people identifying as gay, lesbian, bisexual, transgender, intersex or queer.
 The NDSHS provides substance use estimates by sexual identity for people identifying as gay, lesbian or bisexual, however it does not include estimates for people identifying as transgender or intersex (AIHW 2020).